Must

 When must expresses probability in the present, it is used to indicate a strong inference or assumption about a present situation.

-suggests that the speaker believes it is very likely that he knows her address, based on the information available or some logical deduction.
+Example: the sentence He must know her address, which suggests that the speaker believes it is very likely that he knows her address, based on the information available or some logical deduction.
+The speaker is not certain but is making a strong assumption based on the context.

-This use of must is often used in combination with adverbs such as probably or likely to further indicate the degree of probability.
+Must is often used in combination with adverbs such as probably or likely to further indicate the degree of probability.

 Example: He’s lived in this town his whole life, so he probably knows her address.
 He must know her address by now.

-Must with the Continuous aspect:
+Must with Continuous Infinitive:

 When must is used with the continuous (progressive) aspect, it indicates an ongoing obligation or necessity that is happening now.

-The construction is must be + present participle (-ing form).
+Must be + present participle (-ing form).

-For example: I must be working on this project right now.
+Examples: I must be working on this project right now.
 (I have an ongoing obligation to work on the project at this moment.)

 She must be studying for her exam.
 (It’s necessary for her to be studying for her exam currently.)